 You can also just combine everything in the glass and give a stir if you don’t want to use or don’t have a cocktail shaker.
 I like the shaker method as it really combines the ingredients well so they are well distributed.
 But both methods will work fine.

 Third is a blended Coconut Guillermo.
 A traditional Guillermo is hot espresso over lime.
 This version is a blended version with a summer twist.
 In a good blender, I used the KitchenAid® Pro Line® Series Blender, combine 3 oz. coffee concentrate, juice from one lime, 2 oz coconut cream, and a few big handfuls of ice.
 Blend until well combined.
 If needed you can add a little milk to help the mixture blend well.
 Garnish with lime zest.
 Mmmm!

-I hope plenty of delicious cold drinks are in your future this summer, friends (like maybe this toasted coconut cold brew coffee?)!
+I hope plenty of delicious cold drinks are in your future this summer, friends (like maybe this german chocolate cake iced coffee?)!
 Thanks for letting me share a few of mine. 🙂 xo.
 Emma

 Credits // Author and Photography: Emma Chapman.